Connect with others who understand.

 When you realize you accidentally took your medication twice, it’s important to call your prescribing doctor right away.
 If you can’t reach your doctor, your pharmacist can help you understand the risk and determine your next steps.

-In the United States, poison control has pharmacists and nurses available 24/7 to give medical advice and answer your questions.
-You can reach poison control at 800-222-1222.
+In the United States, the Poison Control Center has pharmacists and nurses available 24/7 to give medical advice and answer your questions.
+You can reach poison control at 800-222-1222 (free, 24/7 in the U.S.).
 In case of an emergency, it’s a good idea to save this phone number in your cell phone and have it written on a note on your fridge.

 In some cases, you may need to go to the emergency room (ER) for treatment.
 In the ER, they can monitor you for any dangerous changes in your vital signs, including your breathing, heart rate and rhythm, blood pressure, temperature, and mental status or level of wakefulness.